Russia, Ukraine accuse each other of violating Orthodox Easter ceasefire

 The General Staff of Ukraine’s military said Russian forces had violated the terms of the 32-hour truce 469 times, including assault actions, shelling and drone strikes.

-The ceasefire, announced by Russian President Vladimir Putin on April 9, went into effect at 4pm Moscow time (9pm, Singapore time).
+The ceasefire, announced by Russian President Vladimir Putin on April 9, went into effect at 4pm Moscow time.

 His Ukrainian counterpart, Mr Volodymyr Zelensky, said he would abide by it.